 Generally, the applicable temperature range of a TPHTE is subdivided into a thermally and a mechanically relevant regime.

 The thermal performance temperature range, which is used for thermal qualification, is defined within the theoretical operating temperature range, confined by the freezing and the critical temperature of the used fluid.
 Lower and upper temperature limits of the qualification range are selected in such a way that a useful map of thermal performance data can be established.
-Within this range the maximum transport capability for qualification will be determined.
+Within this range the maximum transport capability for qualification is determined.
 For a specific space application the operating temperature range (within the thermal performance temperature range) and the maximum required heat transport capability are specified.

-For thermo-mechanical qualification the temperature range is relevant, to which the device is exposed to during the life cycle.
-In most cases this exposure temperature range is wider than the above-mentioned thermal performance temperature range.
+For thermo-mechanical qualification the temperature range, to which the device is exposed to during the life cycle, is relevant.
+In most cases this exposure temperature range is wider than the mentioned thermal performance temperature range.
 The minimum temperature of this range can be below the freezing temperature of the used heat carrier and it is important to take into account possible damage caused by the freezing or thawing effects.
 The upper exposure temperature can be even above the critical temperature of the heat carrier.
 This temperature determines in general the maximum internal pressure for design and qualification of the device.

 The mentioned temperature ranges and associated heat transport capabilities are illustrated in Figure 4-3.